 Azim Surani PhD CBE FRS FMedSci

-Azim is the Mary Marshall and Arthur Walton Professor of Physiology and Reproduction, and a member of the Physiology, Development and Neuroscience Department
+Azim is Director of Germline and Epigenomics Research, and a member of the Physiology, Development and Neuroscience Department

 Mammalian germ cells, pluripotency and epigenesis